babynus/projeqtor/branches/V7.1/projeqtor/docs/user/Gantt.rst

 * Click on |msProject| to export planning to MS-Project xml format.
 * Click on |buttonIconColumn| to define the columns of progress data that will be displayed.
 (See: :ref:`progress-data-view`)
 * Click on |createNewItem| to create a new item.
 (See: :ref:`project-planning`)
-* Check the box "save date" to keep registered displayed date of the overview planning, otherwise dates removing to general mode after navitating away from this page.
+* **Check the box** "save date" to keep registered displayed date of the overview planning, otherwise dates removing to general mode, after navigating away from this page.

 .. rubric:: 5 - Show Baseline